corcorana/SWS_NVS_code/README.md

 Please also cite the accompanying manuscript:

 > Corcoran, A.W., Perera, R., Koroma, M., Kouider, S., Hohwy, J., & Andrillon, T.A.
 (2021).
-Expectations boost the reconstruction of auditory features from electrophysiological responses to noisy speech. **bioRxiv**. doi: https://doi.org/10.1101/2021.09.06.459160
+Expectations boost the reconstruction of auditory features from electrophysiological responses to noisy speech. *bioRxiv*. doi: 10.1101/2021.09.06.459160

 ## Current release